Entropy for $k$-trees defined by $k$ transition matrices: Abstract

 \section{Abstract}

-In this work we consider Markov tree-shifts given by $k$ transition matrices, one for each of its $k$ directions.
-We analyse some topological properties introduced by \cite{BanChangChaos} in order to answer some of the questions raised by those authors.
-Moreover, we provide a method to characterize the complexity function for Markov tree-shifts; this function is used to calculate the tree entropies defined by \cite{PetersenSalama1} and \cite{BanChangEntropy}.
-We compare both entropies in order to determine some of its properties.
-Finally, the characterization of the complexity function is used to calculate the entropy of all binary Markov tree-shifts over the alphabet $\{0, 1\}$.
+We study Markov tree-shifts given by $k$ transition matrices, one for each of its $k$ directions.
+We provide a method to characterize the complexity function for these tree-shifts, used to calculate the tree entropies defined by Ban and Chang \cite{BanChangEntropy}, and Petersen and Salama \cite{PetersenSalama1}.
+Moreover, we compare these definitions of entropy in order to determine some of their properties.
+The characterization of the complexity function provided is used to calculate the entropy of some examples.
+The question of existence of a specific type of invariant measures for such tree-shifts is addressed.
+Finally, we analyse some topological properties introduced by Ban and Chang \cite{BanChangChaos} for the purpose of answering two of the questions raised by these authors.